-When you’re ready to get another dog, you’ll recognize the signs.
+Should you adopt a dog?
+When you’re ready, you’ll recognize the signs.
 Here are a few things to consider before adopting a puppy – these are the signs I knew it was time for us to adopt a puppy to “replace” the one we lost.

-Okay, on to the highs and lows of puppy ownership…
+Okay, on to the highs and lows of dog adoption and puppy ownership…

-In Should You Give Your Dog Away?
-5 Things to Consider, I describe how and why we surrendered our big black lab/German shepherd to the Vancouver SPCA.
+In How to Decide if You Should Give Your Dog Away, I describe how and why we surrendered our big black lab/German shepherd to the Vancouver SPCA.
 We adopted her from the SPCA, and just couldn’t meet her needs (I couldn’t handle her – she was too big, powerful, and strong!).
 Surrendering her to the SPCA was the most painful decision I have ever made.
 We cried almost the whole day.
 She cried when they put her back in her cage.
 I finally stopped crying a month after we gave her back…and after six months, I still feel so sad that she’s gone.

 I was nervous about telling the SPCA that we surrendered a dog six months ago, and want to adopt another puppy!
 But, the SPCA lady said that it just wasn’t a right fit.
 She said most people don’t try again (and I don’t blame them – it was a very difficult decision to make).